Aris-haryanto/Laracrop/README.md

     'path_upload' => "public/filetmp",    # where you put file upload
     'image_url' => "filetmp",             # image url when ajax callback showing image

-    'aspectratio' => "1",                 # 1 to set true and 0 to false
+    'aspectratio' => "1",                 # 1 to set ratio same with width and height of image or
+                                          # you can set with custom ratio like 3/1 or 2/1 whatever you want
+                                          # set 0 to free crop

     'minsize' => "[200, 200]",            # Minimum selection size [ width, height ] set 0 to remove min size
     'maxsize' => "[500, 500]",            # Maxium selection size [ width, height ] set 0 to remove max size
     'bgcolor' => "black",                 # Color value for background shading